utshomax/postman-docs/src/pages/docs/administration/sso/okta.md

 1. Select **Browse App Catalog**.

 1. Search for "Postman".
-Select the Postman app from the results, and then select **Add**.
+Select the Postman app from the results, and then select **Add Integration**.

 1. In the General Settings screen, enter an application label you'll recognize later, and then select **Done**.